-24. Revocation or alteration of resolutions/Te whakakore, te whakahou rānei i ngā tatūnga
+24. Revocation or alteration of resolutions/ Te whakakore, te whakahou rānei i ngā tatūnga

-24.1 Member may move revocation of a decision/Ka āhei tētahi mema ki te mōtini ki te whakakore i tētahi whakataunga
+24.1 Member may move revocation of a decision/ Ka āhei tētahi mema ki te mōtini ki te whakakore i tētahi whakataunga

-A member may give the chief executive a notice of motion for the revocation or alteration of all or part of a previous resolution of the council, subordinate body, local or community board.
+A member may give the chief executive a notice of motion for the revocation or alteration of all or part of a previous resolution of the community board.
 The notice must set out:

-- (a) The resolution or part of the resolution which the member proposes to revoke or alter; - (b) The meeting date when the resolution was passed; - (c) The motion, if any, which the member proposes to replace it with; and - (d) Sufficient information to satisfy the decision-making provisions of sections 77-82 of Part 6, of the LGA 2002.
+- (a) The resolution or part of the resolution which the member proposes to revoke or alter; - (b) The meeting date when the resolution was passed; - (c) The motion, if any, which the member proposes to replace it with; and - (d) Sufficient information to satisfy the decision-making provisions of sections 77-82 of Part 6, LGA 2002.